 As iconic as MailChimp is, and notwithstanding the awesome MailChimp forever free price plan, there are some fantastic alternatives to MailChimp out there.
 Just like you have Tesla alternatives or ActiveCampaign alternatives just to give two examples.

-And in this article, I am going to show you the 8 best MailChimp alternatives on the market today!
+In this article, I am going to show you the 8 best MailChimp alternatives on the market today in real time!

 The Best MailChimp Alternatives – But Why Email Automation?

 eMarketing or electronic marketing is basically the marketing of products or services over the Internet.
 The terms eMarketing, electronic marketing, Internet marketing and online marketing, are frequently interchanged, and can often be considered synonymous.
 You need email automation and an email marketing platform that works.

 This will be provided by your email service provider such as MailChimp or any of the MailChimp alternatives out there.
 It is the software used by bloggers and other content managers to manage their email marketing, such as for sending promotional email campaigns.

 Why is email automation so critical?
 By automating your email workflow, you can unlock the true potential of your email list.
 It will help you turn your leads into customers.
 It will make your subscribers more engaged.
 And if you set it up right, all this will happen with a minimum amount of intervention on your part.

 Without an email service provider with an email platform that works:

 - You won’t be able to immediately and automatically welcome your subscriber to your list with an automated welcome email.